 2. Meets every other week.

-4. Not up to this regular a writing schedule, but want to try an intensive burst instead?
+3. Not up to this regular a writing schedule, but want to try an intensive burst instead?
 Every November, join VSU's AcWriMo (Academic Writing Month).
 Initially begun as a way to write a novel in a month, scholars have taken up the idea and challenged each other to practice scholarly writing daily during this month.
 Here's some more information: (http://chronicle.com/blogs/profhacker/november-is-academic-writing-month/43608 and http://www.phd2published.com/2012/10/15/announcing-acwrimo/).
+We will also have a June AcWriMo@VSU activity, so if you want to try that -- please join us.

 Stressed?
 Wondering how to survive the first year at VSU?
 You are not alone.
 Come, talk, and share strategies for coping and even thriving!